 • A pacemaker or defibrillator

 Consult With Our Doctors Regarding All Of Your Medical Conditions

-And as always, if you have any questions or concerns, don’t hesitate to call our Glendale office at (818) 240-1805.
+And as always, if you have any questions or concerns, don’t hesitate to call our Pasadena office at (818) 240-1805.